PM urged to form body to investigate polls’ complaints

 In this regard, he said the committee had submitted second progress report to the Upper House enlisting all the components and progress achieved so far.
 He said that the committee will again meet soon to review the reports of Election Commission of Pakistan (ECP), Nadra, Cabinet Division and all other stakeholders regarding complaints and reservations about political parties, media on free, fair & transparent and security of the General Elections, 2018.
 Senator Rehman Malik said that the Senate committee on Interior had done great job by investigating the complaints technically as we had completed almost 80 percent of the work, and we are working on it day and night.
 He added that his committee will continue the parliamentary investigations as we are very much concerned about the failure of the Result Transmission System (RTS) and other irregularities reported.

-The Senate committee chairman said that the committee has already sorted out reports from ECP) on very specific points.
+The Senate committee chairman said that the committee has already sorted out reports from the Election Commission of Pakistan (ECP) on very specific points.
+He reads the TORs before the media as under on which the committee will continue to probe further.

 The senator said that the committee, so far, has held seven meetings to oversee and monitor the general elections out of which four meetings held before elections and three meetings after the election.